xseadgdc/xserver/README.md

 * If your console is locked up (no input possible, not even VT switch), then most likely the input driver couldn't be loaded due to a version mismatch.
-  When unsure, it's best be prepared to ssh into your machine from another one or set a timer that's calling `chvt 1` after certain time, so you don't need a cold reboot.
+  When unsure, it's best to be prepared to ssh into your machine from another one or set a timer that's calling `chvt 1` after certain time, so you don't need a cold reboot.